muellesi/e-smog.org/_posts/en/2018-03-05-build-gimp-windows-part1.md

 ---
-title: Building Gimp for Windows Part 1 - First build
+title: Building GIMP for Windows Part 1 - First build
 date: 2018-03-05 20:22
 locale: en_US
-categories: en Gimp-Build Programming
+categories: en GIMP-Build Programming
 kramdown:
   parse_block_html: true
 image: assets/post_images/wilber_puzzle.png
 showtoc: true
+published: false
 ---
 When I first tried to build GIMP for Windows, I felt kind of lost - I searched through the web for hours and yet I did not find a single tutorial that was working as-is without any errors.
 Additionally, as someone who did some programming on Windows before but is a complete beginner when it comes to the GNU/Linux way of compiling C-programs, I was kind of overwhelmed with all the steps required to compile a single program.
 Therefore it took me a whole lot of time until I finally got a working result.